keithalewis/math/vs.md

 A _Hilbert space_ is a Banach space under the norm defined by the inner product.

-Linear operators are functons between vector spaces that respect the vector space structure.
+Linear operators are functions between vector spaces that respect the vector space structure.
 They are also vector spaces.

 ## $\RR^n$